 The Citi Prestige Card is the much heftier big brother to the Citi Premier.
-It comes with the same welcome bonus – 50,000 Citi ThankYou points after spending $4,000 on purchases in the first 3 months of account opening – but that’s mostly where the similarities end.
+It comes with a welcome bonus of 50,000 Citi ThankYou points after spending $4,000 on purchases in the first three months of account opening.

 Now, the Citi Prestige comes with bigger spending bonuses and a slew of additional travel perks like airport lounge access.
 But you’ll pay a price – the annual fee, not waived for the first year, is $495.

 It’s worth considering if you’ll get more value from the card than the annual fee cost.
 Here’s how to decide if the Citi Premier or Citi Prestige is the better card for you.